bbauska/Coursera-Bootstrap/readme.md

 toggle button.

 -   Copy and paste the entire navbar code also into <i>aboutus.html</i> to add the navigation also to that page.
-Make sure to change the <li\>
+Make sure to change the &lt;li&gt;
     corresponding to "About" to <i>active</i>, and remove the <i>active</i>
     class from the Home link.
 Also, update the home link to take you back to <i>index.html</i>.
 Update the navbar-brand tag also to take you